Sunday, August 3, 2025

 Advertisement

-Milton has changed dramatically in the decades since Breece D'J Pancake's death.
+Milton has undergone significant changes in the decades since Breece D'J Pancake's death.
 Main Street has become an ocean of asphalt and chain stores.
 While a few of the older commercial buildings stand intact, they struggle to compete with shopping plazas and fast-food restaurants.
 A Wendy’s occupies the lot where Pancake’s family home once stood.

 Travelers often come here first to read the directions to his grave, written by Helen herself.
 From this modest tribute, they make their way to Pancake’s modest resting place and contemplate the oversized mark he left on American literature.

-The small town of Milton in Cabell County lies between Huntington, West Virginia, and Charleston, West Virginia, along both US-60 and I-64.
+The small town of Milton, located in Cabell County, lies between Huntington, West Virginia, and Charleston, West Virginia, along both US-60 and I-64.
 Its biggest attractions for visitors are the Blenko Glass factory, the Milton Flea Market, and the annual West Virginia Pumpkin Festival.
-Less obvious is the community’s association with one of the great American writers of the late twentieth century, a young man that many critics once considered the next Ernest Hemingway.

 Advertisement